 G1 Licence

-The G1 knowledge test has 40 multiple-choice questions covering two sections, rules of the road and road signs.
-To pass the exam, you must correctly answer 16 of the 20 questions in each section.
-There is a $158.25 test fee, pass or fail.
-This fee also covers the G2 driving exam that comes later.
-If you fail the test, you can pay an additional $15.75 to retake it.
+The G1 knowledge test has 40 multiple-choice questions covering two sections: rules of the road and road signs.
+A passing score is answering 16 of the 20 questions in each section correctly.
+There is a $159.75 test fee, pass or fail.
+That fee may seem high, but it also covers your future G2 driving exam.
+If you fail the test, you can retake the written exam for $16.

 G1 Licence Rules and Restrictions

 The G1 licence is the most restrictive licence.
-On top of requiring a fully licensed driver, the other rules and restrictions are as follows:
+On top of requiring a fully licensed driver, other rules and restrictions you must abide by are:

 - You must maintain a 0% blood-alcohol level